alecmdunton/alecmdunton.github.io/_pages/about.md

 Community Detection in Networks
 ------

 Matrix sketching, coupled with nonlinear dimensionality reduction methods like Uniform Manifold Approximation and Projection (UMAP), enables online clustering of large-scale graphs stored in distributed memory.
-The linear-nonlinear hybrid approach takes advantages of the efficiency of linear matrix sketches and nonlinear structures identified by manifold learning methods like UMAP.
+The linear-nonlinear hybrid approach takes advantage of the efficiency of linear matrix sketches and nonlinear structures identified by manifold learning methods like UMAP.
 For more information, please see our [paper](http://alecmdunton.github.io/files/pass_efficient.pdf).